UNIST-LOFT/SimAPR/README_detailed.md

 # python3 -m pip install -r requirements.txt
 ```

-We prepared scripts to run SimAPR easily.
-Those scripts are stored in [experiments](./experiments/) directory, same directory as [patch preparation](#generating-the-patch-space).
-You can check the [SimAPR's README file](./SimAPR/README.md) for more detailed explanation.
+We created scripts to make it simple to run SimAPR.
+These scripts are kept in the same directory as [patch preparation](#generating-the-patch-space), which is [experiments](./experiments/).
+For a more detailed explanation, look at the [SimAPR's README file](./SimAPR/README.md).

 We prepared 3 scripts for each tool:
 * SimAPR for Defects4j v1.2.0
 * SimAPR for Defects4j v2.0
 * SimAPR for ablation study

-Timeout for each version and each algorithm is 5 hours.
+Each version and each algorithm have a 5-hour timeout.
 Thanks for the *simulation* mode in SimAPR, it does not take 5 hours for every version, but it still needs a lot of time.

 In our experiments, we used 30 CPU cores for each tool and it takes about 3 days for each tools with Defects4j v1.2.0.